geoconnections-rjc/LLPRO-DOCS/docs/zone.md

 ### Monthly Load Entry
 Monthly load data is an intermediate data set to perform GHEX design length calculations.
 You may manually enter monthly load data or import it (.CSV).
 ##### Manual Monthly Load Entry
-* **Total Cooling** The total amount of heat energy (kBtu or kWh) that must be removed from the space in cooling to maintain the space t-stat set point.
+* <span class="term">Total Cooling</span> The total amount of heat energy (kBtu or kWh) that must be removed from the space in cooling to maintain the space t-stat set point.
     * Enter the value for each respective month. **LoopLink PRO** will use the annual sum and to calculate values for annual EFLH in cooling mode.
     * The values entered should be the monthly cooling energy requirements for the equipment (which include duct/distribution system losses, ventilation, etc. when appropriate) but should not include compressor energy from the GSHP units themselves (i.e. - heat removed from space, not heat of rejection).
-* **Peak Cooling** The peak cooling load for each month. **LoopLink PRO** will find the month where peak cooling load occurs and use it for the design day analysis.
+* <span class="term">Peak Cooling</span> The peak cooling load for each month. **LoopLink PRO** will find the month where peak cooling load occurs and use it for the design day analysis.
-* **Total Heating** The total amount of heat energy (kBtu or kWh) that must be added to the space in heating to maintain the space t-stat set point.
+* <span class="term">Total Heating</span> The total amount of heat energy (kBtu or kWh) that must be added to the space in heating to maintain the space t-stat set point.
     * Enter the value for each respective month. **LoopLink PRO** will use the annual sum and to calculate values for annual EFLH in heating mode.
     * The values entered should be the monthly heating energy requirements for the equipment (which include duct/distribution system losses, ventilation, etc. when appropriate) but should not include compressor energy from the GSHP units themselves (i.e. - heat added to space, not heat of extraction).
-* **Peak Heating** The peak heating load for each month. **LoopLink PRO** will find the month where peak heating load occurs and use it for the design day analysis.
+* <span class="term">Peak Heating</span> The peak heating load for each month. **LoopLink PRO** will find the month where peak heating load occurs and use it for the design day analysis.
-* **Percentage of Peak** Specify the appropriate percentage (compared to the peak value) for the heating and cooling loads in each time block increment.
+* <span class="term">Percentage of Peak</span> Specify the appropriate percentage (compared to the peak value) for the heating and cooling loads in each time block increment.
     * The most critical values will be entered in the time block in which the peak values occur (100%).
     * Accuracy is not as critical for the percentage values in off-peak time blocks as they will simply be used to calculate the system part-load factor.
     * The recommended entries in the off-peak time blocks will be the percentage that corresponds with the **AVERAGE** heating and cooling loads in each respective time period.